 Women, IPs, Dalits, poor and marginalized groups have less access to finance, technology and skill to address the deforestation problems and policy gaps in addressing gender governance.
 Women are not able to ask for their equal rights to natural resources management.
 Women and marginalized groups are not having adequate knowledge and awareness in policies and law for sustainable forest management.
 Gendered governance, participation and integration was found to be low in all the issues and their voices are not heard or skills and technological access is weak.
-Women not having land titles and settlement with unregistered lands do not allow women, IPs or marginalized communities to get benefits from the project interventions.
+Settlements with unregistered lands do not allow women, IPs or marginalized communities to get benefits from the project interventions.